Graduate Certificate in Biological Sciences

 This certificate program will provide students with graduate level training in biological sciences without the requirement for a thesis or dissertation.
-The graduate level courses in biological sciences in which the students enroll will increase their knowledge of biology and related fields, strengthen their skills in problem-solving, literature review, and written and oral presentation.
+The graduate level courses in biological sciences increase their knowledge of biology and related fields, strengthen their skills in problem-solving, literature review, and written and oral presentations.
 These skills will increase their job prospects and make them more competitive for graduate degree programs.

 - A minimum of 12 hours of upper-division undergraduate coursework in biological sciences or a closely related discipline